 - No warning flag on oversized loads

-Over the same period, Cardinal Logistics trucks have been in 173 crashes, causing 111 injuries—a 64 percent injury rate.
+Over the same period, Cardinal Logistics trucks have been in 170+ crashes, causing 110+ injuries—a 64% injury rate.
 These crashes have caused 7 people to lose their lives.
-Statistically, at least 1 of them was a truck driver themselves.

 Truck Accidents Put the Public At Risk

-There are more than 12.6 million commercial vehicles on the road—roughly 5 percent of the total vehicles on US highways.
-An even smaller percentage of these vehicles are large trucks, but despite their small numbers, trucking accidents cause 11 percent of US traffic fatalities.
+There are more than 12.6 million commercial vehicles on the road—roughly 5% of vehicles on the roads .
+An even smaller percentage of these vehicles are large trucks, but despite their small numbers, trucking accidents cause 11% of US traffic fatalities.
 In 2017 alone, large truck collisions injured 75,000 people and killed more than 4,500.
 The state with the lion's share of trucking accidents?
 Texas.